 The District completed a comprehensive Master Plan prepared by Central Mississippi Planning and Development District ("CMPDD") in FY 2013, which has been adopted by the Board of Directors of the District and provides land use guidelines for future development.
-The District is currently working on a complete update of that plan.
+In FY23, the District updated that Plan.

 Also, CMPDD did a study on Economic Activity Associated with Timberlake Campground.
 Although the District does not receive sales tax, its impact on the surrounding area is substantial.

 The study showed within a year directly and indirectly \$8,112,814 was spent within the surrounding area and the impact on jobs is \$3,539,992.